A few simple steps. Two minutes of your time. One result: a lower tax bill.

 The appraisal district values your property as of this date each year.

-You receive your notice showing your new appraised value.
+You receive your notice showing the new appraised value.

 May 15

-You must file by May 15 or within 30 days of your notice — whichever is later.
-This is the most important deadline.
+File by May 15, or within 30 days of your notice, whichever is later.
+This is the date that matters most, and the one we never miss.

-Informal hearing with the appraisal district, then formal ARB hearing if needed.
+Informal hearing with the appraisal district, then a formal ARB hearing if needed.

 Bills mailed in October, due January 31.
-Your reduced value is reflected in your final bill.
+Your reduced value shows up on the final bill.

 You can still protest.
 Your purchase price is one data point, but it doesn't lock in your assessed value.
 We find reductions even for recent buyers.

-No. We handle everything — informal negotiations and formal ARB hearings — on your behalf.
+No. We handle everything on your behalf, both informal negotiations and formal ARB hearings.
 You never need to appear in person.

 Yes.
 Commercial properties receive personalized service from our team.
 Visit our commercial page to submit an inquiry.